StructuredTrading/Portfolio-Tracker-API/README.md

   * password
   * is_admin
 * **Relationships:**
-  * One-to-One with Portfolios: Each user can have a single portfolio, as indicated by the foreign key userID in the portfolios table.
+  * One-to-One with Portfolios: Illustrated in the ERD, each user can only have a single portfolio.
+This relationship is established by the foreign key userID in the portfolios table, referencing the primary key userID in the Users table.

 <br>